lordfpx/suggestPlugin/README.md

 # suggestPlugin

   This JS native accessible plugin will propose suggestions from ajax response.

   The display and animations are to be managed in CSS side using defaults or configured classes.
+You can also use JS custom events provided by the plugin to listen and make custom actions.

   Demo: [Codepen](https://codepen.io/lordfpx/pen/zqRzjX)